ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/datainvestigations/review-data-in-evidence.md

 For time-sensitive investigations, this allows you to quickly contain the environment by deleting the actual spilled or malicious data located in the at original data source, while at the same time allowing you to investigate the re-created evidence in a quarantined environment, which in this case is the data copied to the evidence set).
 After the evidence is collected and added to the evidence set, you can review individual documents in their native format, text format, or a near-native format that you can use to annotate and redact documents.
 Additionally, you can run queries to narrow the data set by time range, file types, data owners, and many other properties and search conditions.
 For example, by using the Author, Sender, or Recipient conditions, you can quickly identify the people are involved in the incident and if any data from your organization has been shared with external users.
 For more information about searching through data in an evidence set, see [Query the data in evidence](evidence-query.md).

 To group documents and get more assistance for your review, select an evidence set on the **Evidence** tab, and then click **Manage evidence**.
 In the **Analytics** tile, click **Rebuild analytics for the whole set**.
 This will run advanced analytics such as duplicate detection, email threading, and theme analysis.
-Afterwards, you can see the general themes of the data and also organize documents by email threads, near duplicates, and exact duplicates and to help your investigation.
+Afterwards, you can see the general themes of the data and also organize documents by email threads, near duplicates, and exact duplicates to help your investigation.
 For more information, see [Run analytics to investigate faster](run-analytics-to-investigate-faster.md).

 ## View documents in evidence